Read This First

 Prompt 3: Explain the history of syllogisms, their usefulness, and how we know they are reliable.

-The central claim is this: The history of syllogisms dates back to ancient Greek philosophy, with Aristotle (384–322 BCE) credited as the father of formal logic, particularly through his work in the “Organon,” where he systematically outlined the principles of syllogistic reasoning.
+In plain terms: The history of syllogisms dates back to ancient Greek philosophy, with Aristotle (384–322 BCE) credited as the father of formal logic, particularly through his work in the “Organon,” where he systematically outlined the principles of syllogistic reasoning.

 Structured Thinking